kdegeek/nextcloud-door-estimator/README.md

 ## 📋 Prerequisites

+> ⚠️ **npm 10 Compatibility Warning:**
+> If you are using **npm 10.x**, you may encounter compatibility issues with some dependencies or build tools.
+> - If you experience build errors or unexpected issues, it is recommended to downgrade to **npm 9** (`npm install -g npm@9`).
+> - Known issues with npm 10 include stricter peer dependency resolution and changes to the lockfile format.
+> - See the install scripts and documentation for details and workarounds.

 - **Node.js**: Version 16 or higher is required in the container to build the Vue 3 frontend.
   - To install Node.js v16+ in Ubuntu/Debian containers:
     ```bash